Web HostingDecember 16, 2025 199 views

 1. Click on Save Record

-💡 Note: The selector default may vary depending on your configuration.
+💡 Note : The selector default may vary depending on your configuration.
 Some services use other selectors like google, selector1, etc.

-Step 4: Add DMARC Record
+Step 4: Add the DMARC Record

 1. In Zone Editor, click on + Add RecordAdd TXT Record